Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Results and Discussion

-When $N_\mathrm{mag} = 1$, Fig.~\ref{fig:fig4}(a) shows that $S^z_1(t)$, evaluated by truncated HP transformation (green dashed line) solely containing single-particle Hamiltonian $\hat{H}_0$ of noninteracting HP bosons in Eq.~\eqref{eq:ni_ham}, accurately matches the exact time dependence (black lines) of $S^z_1(t)$ evaluated using the localized spin operators.
-This result is intuitively expected---since there is only \emph{one} HP boson in the system, magnon-magnon interaction terms active within $\hat{H}_\mathrm{int}$ part of the Hamiltonian [Eq.~\eqref{eq:mag_int_ham}] cannot influence the dynamics of localized spins.
+When $N_\mathrm{mag} = 1$, Fig.~\ref{fig:fig4}(a) shows that $\langle \hat{S}^z_1 \rangle (t)$, evaluated by truncated HP transformation (green dashed line) solely containing single-particle Hamiltonian $\hat{H}_0$ of noninteracting HP bosons in Eq.~\eqref{eq:ni_ham}, accurately tracks the exact time dependence (black lines) of $S^z_1(t)$ evaluated using the localized spin operators, as trivially expected.
+That is, because there is only \emph{one} HP boson in the system, magnon-magnon interaction terms active within $\hat{H}_\mathrm{int}$ part of the Hamiltonian [Eq.~\eqref{eq:mag_int_ham}] cannot influence the dynamics of localized spins.

-To understand the significance of magnon-magnon interaction terms within $\hat{H}_\mathrm{int}$ on the dynamics of localized spins, in the next step we introduce $N_\mathrm{mag} = 2$ HP bosons at site $i=1$.
-The time dependence of $S^z_1(t)$ in Fig.~\ref{fig:fig4}(b), evaluated via the truncated HP transformation with a truncation number $N_T = 1$ (Sec.~\ref{sec:hptruncated}), matches the exact one only for short enough times ($0 < t < 10$~fs).
-At longer times ($30 <t < 35$~fs), disagreement emerges due to missing effects from $N_T>1$ magnon-magnon interaction terms within $\hat{H}_\mathrm{int}$.
-Thus, to recover the agreement between two types of calculations at longer times requires increasing $N_T$, such as $N_T=3$ (orange dashed lines) in Fig.~\ref{fig:fig4}(b).
+To understand the significance of magnon-magnon interaction terms within $\hat{H}_\mathrm{int}$ on the dynamics of localized spins, we next introduce $N_\mathrm{mag} = 2$ HP bosons on site $i=1$.
+The time dependence of $\langle \hat{S}^z_1\rangle (t)$ in Fig.~\ref{fig:fig4}(b), evaluated via the truncated HP transformation with truncation number $N_T = 1$ (Sec.~\ref{sec:hptruncated}), matches the exact time evolution obtained using the original localized spin operators only for short enough times ($0 < t < 10$~fs).
+At longer times ($30 <t < 35$~fs), discrepancy emerges due to missing effects from $N_T>1$ magnon-magnon interaction terms within $\hat{H}_\mathrm{int}$.
+Thus, to recover the agreement between two types of calculations at longer times requires increasing $N_T$, such as by using $N_T=3$ (orange dashed lines) in Fig.~\ref{fig:fig4}(b).